marcopxt/marcopxt.github.io/talks_teach/CV_BGLR/index.md

 The first step will be to organize the phenotypic information and create the partitions to the cross-validation scheme (CV).
 Generally, we can divide the phenotypic dataset into two:

-Testing set: Population where the phenotype will be predicted based on the markers and in the information from the training set.
+Testing set: Population where the phenotype will be predicted based on the markers and the information from the training set.

 Training set: Population with the information that we use to calibrate the model.